 Prospective Candidates to Join the Schengen Area

-A handful of countries that still have border controls are Cyprus, Bulgaria, Croatia, and Romania.
+A handful of countries that still have border controls are Cyprus, Bulgaria, and Romania.
 Yet, each of these countries is expected to join the Schengen zone after they meet the European Commission evaluation criteria.

 Cyprus joined the EU on 1 May 2004 and is legally obligated to join the Schengen member states.